-Holders of Securities may not be able to anticipate the exercise of the "bail-in" tool or any such resolution power
+Holders of Securities may not be able to anticipate the exercise of the "bail- in" tool or any such resolution power institution and protect the public interest.
+Accordingly, the stabilisation options may be exercised if the UK resolution authority:

-The stabilisation powers are intended to be exercised pre-emptively - i.e. prior to the point at which insolvency proceedings with respect to the relevant institution would be initiated - in order to resolve the institution and protect the public interest.
-Accordingly, the stabilisation options may be exercised if the relevant UK resolution authority:
+The stabilisation powers are intended to be exercised pre-emptively - i.e., prior to the point at which insolvency proceedings with respect to the relevant institution would be initiated - in order to resolve the

-- (i) is satisfied that a relevant institution is failing, or is likely to fail; - (ii) determines that it is not reasonably likely that (ignoring the stabilisation powers) action will be taken by or in respect of the relevant institution that will result in condition (i) above ceasing to be met within a reasonable timeframe: - (iii) considers that the exercise of the stabilisation powers to be necessary, having regard to certain public interest considerations (such as, for example, the stability of the UK financial system, public confidence in the UK banking system and the protection of depositors); and - (iv) considers that the special resolution objectives would not be met to the same extent by the winding-up of the relevant institution.
+- (i) is satisfied that a relevant institution is failing, or is likely to fail; - determines that it is not reasonably likely that (ignoring the stabilisation powers) action will be taken by or in respect of the relevant institution that will result in condition (i) above ceasing to be met within a reasonable timeframe; - (iii) considers that the exercise of the stabilisation powers to be necessary, having regard to certain public interest considerations (such as, for example, the stability of the UK financial system, public confidence in the UK banking system and the protection of depositors); and - (iv) considers that the special resolution objectives would not be met to the same extent by the winding-up of the relevant institution.

 The use of different stabilisation powers is subject to further "specific conditions" that vary according to the relevant stabilisation power being used.
-Additional conditions will apply where the relevant UK resolution authority seeks to exercise its powers in relation to UK banking group companies.
+Additional conditions will apply where the UK resolution authority seeks to exercise its powers in relation to UK banking group companies.

-It is uncertain how the UK resolution authority would assess such conditions in different pre-insolvency scenarios affecting the relevant institution.
-The UK resolution authority is also not required to provide any advanced notice to holders of securities of the relevant institution of its decision to exercise any resolution power.
-Therefore, holders of the Securities (such as unsecured notes, warrants and certificates) issued by CSi may not be able to anticipate a potential exercise of any such powers nor the potential effect of any such exercise on CSi and any such Securities.
+It is uncertain how the UK resolution authority would assess such conditions in different pre- insolvency scenarios affecting the relevant institution.
+The UK resolution authority is also not required to provide any advanced notice to Securityholders of its decision to exercise any resolution power.
+Therefore, holders of the Securities issued by CSi may not be able to anticipate a potential exercise of any such powers nor the potential effect of any such exercise on CSi and on any such Securities.